End-to-End expertise in PROTAC: Early proof-of-concept to formulation and manufacturing

 We provide high-quality in vitro assay data with a quick turnaround time enabling you to make informed decisions for SAR and medicinal chemistry-related iterations to advance your R&D programs.

 Our assay biology group has expertise in selecting the right assay using the right platforms and approaches based on the target and E3 ligase to enable quick identification of Hits.
 We evaluate the compounds for their biochemical and cell-based assay potencies for in vitro ranking.
 This is followed by DMPK (solubility, permeability, stability, mouse/rat PK) and in vivo studies for PROTAC screening as per the screening cascade.
-Our experts help establish PK-PD correlation and test the lead PROTACs to understand their efficacy or need for optimization.

 • Finding suitable E3 ligand